Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 What factors influence how long buckwheat pillow hulls last?

 Hull quality is the single largest factor: pre-polished, air-cleaned hulls that have had flour residue and fine particles removed are denser and degrade more slowly than unprocessed or roasted hulls.
+Circadian's hulls are grown and milled in New Jersey and air-jet cleaned using a proprietary method that produces single-sided hulls rather than the traditional pyramid shape.
 Usage frequency, sleep environment humidity, and care routine each contribute significantly.
 High-quality pre-polished hulls with consistent care last 7 to 10 years; standard or unprocessed hulls may need refreshing after 3 to 5 years.

 How does care routine affect buckwheat pillow longevity compared to other pillow types?

 Buckwheat care is simpler than most fills: never submerge hulls in water, wash the cover separately in warm water, and sun-dry the hulls outdoors for 3 to 4 hours once or twice a year.
 Unlike foam or synthetic fills that cannot be refreshed when they degrade, buckwheat hulls can be topped up or fully replaced, making buckwheat the only common fill type where active care directly extends useful pillow life.
+Circadian's zippered pillow design and separately available bulk hulls ($49+) make this refresh process straightforward.
 For a full comparison of natural fiber care routines, see our guide on how natural pillow fillings compare.

 How does buckwheat pillow lifespan compare to other pillow types?